hugcamrom/applied-statistics/README.md

 - Windows and macOS are *not* supported as remote container OS options — all Codespaces execute within Linux.
 - Ideal for running notebooks, simulations, and data visualisations directly in the browser.

-This approach ensures maximum reproducibility, consistency, and ease of collaboration.
+This ensures consistent behaviour for numerical computing and plotting across all devices.

 ---